 Mission, Vision, Values and Sanctuary

-At the Center for Hunger-Free Communities we address hunger in all its forms by engaging in partnership with families, researchers, policymakers, and community leaders to:
+The Center for Hunger-Free Communities addresses hunger in all its forms by engaging in partnership with families, researchers, policymakers, and community leaders to:

 Find solutions to hunger and poverty based on science and the human experience;